History of British Columbia: Indigenous peoples

 Human history in what has come to be known as British Columbia dates back thousands of years.
 Archaeology finds in British Columbia have been dated to as early as 13,543 years ago, with some exciting potential for underwater sites beginning to be detected.

 The geography of the land influenced the cultural development of the peoples, and in places allowed for the cultural development of permanent villages, complex social institutions, and a huge range of languages.
-BC is divided by anthropological theory into three cultural areas: the Northwest Coast, the Plateau, and the North.
+British Columbia (BC) is divided by anthropological theory into three cultural areas: the Northwest Coast, the Plateau, and the North.
 First Nations in each area developed customs and approaches to living that fit the resources in the region.
 Through much of British Columbia, salmon formed a substantial part of the diet where available.
 The term pre-contact is used to describe the period prior to contact between First Nations and European explorers.
 The precise time of contact varied according to circumstance but took place on the coast during the 1770s.
 In places in the Interior, it occurred later.

 British Columbia, before the arrival of the Europeans, was home to many Indigenous peoples speaking more than 30 different languages, including Babine-Witsuwit'en, Danezaa (Beaver), Carrier, Chilcotin, Cree, Dene language, Gitxsan, Haida, Haisla, Halkomelem, Kaska, Kutenai, Kwak̓wala, Lillooet, Nisga'a, Nuu-chah-nulth, Nuxalk, SENCOTEN, Sekani, Shuswap, Sinixt, Squamish, Tagish, Tahltan, Thompson, Tlingit, Tsetsaut, and Tsimshian.
 There was frequent contact between bands, and voyages across the straits of Georgia and Juan de Fuca were common.

 The abundance of natural resources, such as salmon and cedar, enabled the development of a complex hierarchical society within coastal communities.
 With so much food being available, the peoples of the coastal regions could focus their time on other pursuits such as art, politics, and warfare.